16 February 2018

 Top 24 Cultural Events & Festivals

-Here’s a guide to some of the best cultural festivals and events you can experience in BunGeo:
+Here’s a guide to some of our best cultural festivals and events:

 City of Bunbury Skyfest Australia Day Celebrations.
 An amazing day of activities culminating in the biggest fireworks show in regional WA.
 The free event is centred around Bicentennial Square, where everyone is invited to join in this celebration of all things Australian.

 Each year Vat 2 holds two fabulous concerts on their beach.
 You literally have sand in your feet as you dance the night away.
 Past concerts include Hoodoo Gurus, Jon Stevens, and Black Sorrows.

 Running over five weeks, the BREC Summer Film Festival includes some of the best films from around the world.
 They have a Winter Film Festival too!

 Over summer in BunGeo, sit back and relax at one of the many pop-up outdoor film screenings in parks and amphitheatres across the region.
 Bring your picnic rug or low chairs and get there early to claim a good spot.
 One of the most popular is Film on the Ferguson.
 From December to March, Saint Aidan Wines plays host to the Outdoor Film Nights amongst the vines.

 Celebrating BunGeo’s multicultural and multi-faith society.
 The Festival’s program consists of demonstrations, performances, art and craft displays, interactive workshops, as well as food and information stalls, all culminating in an evening of dance and music that is synonymous with the popular Multicultural Night.